 When you get into the groove of decluttering, the sorting routine becomes monotonous and robotic.
 Trash, treasure, donate – repeat.
 Suddenly, though, you’re stopped in your tracks by something you just don’t know how to classify.
 You don’t want to keep it, no one would want it, the moving company cannot haul it on the truck, and throwing it away isn’t safe.
 What do you do?
 Follow our moving tips for getting rid of those hard-to-throw-away items.

 Batteries Not Included

 Unless you own rechargeable batteries and a charger for them, you’re stuck with garbage.
-Rotting, leaking batteries can be hazardous, though, so get rid of them immediately after they’ve been used.
-Although you may be able to just throw them out, Digg urges you to recycle batteries instead of adding to the landfill.
+Rotting and leaking batteries can be hazardous, though, so get rid of them immediately after they’ve been used.
+Although you may be able to just throw them out, Digg urges you to recycle batteries instead of adding them to the landfill.

 Most light bulbs are made from materials that cannot be either recycled or safely thrown out.
 Check with your municipality if they will accept old light bulbs for disposal.
-Remember to take out light bulbs, wrap them up in paper and carefully pack in a box before having the movers put any lighting fixtures in the truck.
+Remember to take out light bulbs, wrap them up in paper, and carefully packed them in a box before having the movers put any lighting fixtures in the truck.